 Vital Proteins Beauty Greens - This goodness has marine collagen (from non-geo, wild caught red snapper), a variety of raw organic greens and probiotics that together have huge health and beauty benefits.
 It is especially great for preventing onset signs of aging because it improves skin’s moisture, smoothness, and overall revitalizes skin tone.
 AND my favorite part - one scoop of it equivalent to three daily servings of greens!
 This was extremely helpful for days where I felt like I wasn't getting enough nutrients in (check out my Berry Banana Smoothie for my favorite recipe that I use this supplement in)

 Traditional Medicinals Organic Pregnancy Tea - The main ingredient in this tea is Raspberry leaf, which is said to help your immune system and strengthen your uterine muscles in preparation for childbirth (along with help with breastmilk supply after childbirth).
 It also has a couple other herbs that are great for pregnancy.
 It is important to note that some doctors don't recommend taking this tea during the first and second trimester, so ask your doctor before beginning supplementation with it.
 I began drinking it nightly at about 32 weeks.
 At about 36 weeks I switched over to Traditional Medicinals Organic Raspberry Leaf Tea which is JUST pure raspberry leaves at a MUCH higher concentration.
-Not sure if it's the tea or just my body, but I get Braxton Hicks contractions constantly every single day, so my uterus is definitely getting toned and strong to push this baby out and hopefully have a faster labor!
-I have also heard great things about drinking this in high concentration during labor to keep the uterus contracting strongly.
-As a final benefit, it tastes great and therefore helps me get more water in my system on a daily basis (your doctor will ask you to drink insane amounts of water during pregnancy and especially during the last trimester to keep your amniotic fluid at a good level).
+Not sure if it's the tea or just my body, but I got Braxton Hicks contractions constantly every.single.day, so my uterus is definitely getting toned and strong to push this baby out and I was only in active labor for a couple hours!
+I didn't use it for this, but have also heard great things about drinking this in high concentration during labor to keep the uterus contracting strongly.
+As a final benefit, it tastes great and helped me get more water in my system on a daily basis (your doctor will ask you to drink insane amounts of water during pregnancy and especially during the last trimester to keep your amniotic fluid at a good level).